 Residents also serve as consultants to more junior residents and medical students who rotate through our department for their core obstetrics/gynecology rotation as well as for senior electives.

 The program of daily departmental educational conferences is arranged so that residents are able to attend.
-The full range of obstetrics and gynecology and associated topics is presented and discussed by both the AMH attending staff and regular outside speakers.
+The full range of obstetrics and gynecology and associated topics is presented and discussed by both the Abington Hospital attending staff and regular outside speakers.
 This is in addition to morning report and teaching rounds which occur in all services.
-New to our program is the addition of protected educational time on Wednesday afternoon.

 Morbidity and Mortality conference is held every Thursday morning with cases presented by residents.
-Discussion of cases occurs with input from the OB/GYN specialists and subspecialists.
+Discussion of cases occurs with input from the OB/GYN specialists and sub-specialists.
 Interdisciplinary conferences are held each month to strategize care for some of our most complex cases.
 Tumor Board is held weekly.
-A journal club occurs monthly at the home of a faculty physician.
-Residents are encouraged to attend the monthly meetings of The Obstetrical Society of Philadelphia as guests of the AMH attending staff.
+A journal club occurs routinely at the home of a faculty physician.
+Residents are encouraged to attend the monthly meetings of The Obstetrical Society of Philadelphia as guests of the AH attending staff.